Our regular office hours are Monday - Thursday, 7:00 AM to 5:30 PM.

-2. Do I have to use the application printed by the Clerk’s Office in order to receive an absentee ballot?

-As long as the voter submits a written request, which includes the reason for the request, a signature, and the mailing address, a ballot can be issued.
+As long as the voter submits a written request, which includes a signature and the mailing address, a ballot can be issued.

 3. What is the Permanent Absentee Voter List?

-(Later)